 Read it again.
 If your client has allocated a certain amount of hours on a project and you finish earlier, go over the writing again to make sure everything is correct.

 Use the spell-checker on your computer, but don’t rely on it.
 Computer spell-checkers often make errors.
-A word maybe suggested or automatically changed.
-Spell-checkers don’t always know the difference between there, their, and they’re, for example.
+A word may be suggested or automatically changed.
+Spell-checkers don’t always know the difference between there, they’re, and their, for example.